 - holders of a tied concession or licence for the generation of electricity;

-- holders of a non-tied concession or license for the generation of electricity;
+- holders of a non-tied concession or licence for the generation of electricity;

 - tied clients;

 - non-tied clients; and

-- · 'self-suppliers' or private suppliers.
+- 'self-suppliers' or private suppliers.

-Requirements needed to obtain access to the network are established under a network access agreement (which draft is approved by IRSEA) which sets out technical and commercial conditions governing such access as well as the information to be provided by the network user.
+Requirements needed to obtain access to the network are established under a network access agreement (the draft of which is approved by IRSEA) which sets out technical and commercial conditions governing such access as well as the information to be provided by the network user.